I’m Pregnant, So Remaining Calm Right Now Is My Number One Goal

-Texts and questions fill my inbox, a flood of "How are you doing?"
-For a moment, I feel the concern and think, 'Am I okay?
-Should I not be?'
-But, the reality is I am okay.
-While being pregnant during a pandemic is not something I would have chosen, I've found a bit of calm in this total insanity.
+Texts and questions fill my inbox, a flood of “How are you doing?”
+For a moment, I feel the concern and think, “Am I OK?
+Should I not be?”
+But, the reality is I am OK.
+While being pregnant during a pandemic is not something I would have chosen, I’ve found a bit of calm in this total insanity.
 My feet are firmly planted, grounded like the roots of the trees that comfort me on the long hikes I take.

-And of course, there are times where it's all too much, and I can't keep calm.
+And, of course, there are times where it’s all too much, and I can’t keep calm.
 In those times I write.
 Journaling has become a daily ritual of mine.
 I write about how I am feeling or how others around me feel.
 I write lists and lists and lists of the things I still want to buy for my baby, the things I need to tidy in my home before it arrives, and the things I need for my home birth.
-I write the titles of songs for my birth playlist that I really hope I remember to play: Lana Del Rey, Imogen Heap, and a few Beyonce songs in case I feel like moving.
+I write down the titles and artists of songs for my birth playlist that I really hope I remember to play: Lana Del Rey, Imogen Heap, and a few Beyoncé songs in case I feel like moving.

-It seems like right now, there is no better time to find some good music and get moving.
-If I don't have a moment to sit and write, which usually I only find time for once my 4-year-old has gone to bed, I play music.
-We're creating a "pandemic playlist" which makes us laugh and gets our bodies moving.
-It's silly, but in these busy dance moments, I'm not thinking about what is happening around me and I'm truly happy.
+Right now, it seems like there has never been a better time to find some good music and get moving.
+If I don’t have a moment to sit and write, which usually I only find time for once my 4-year-old has gone to bed, I play music.
+We’re creating a “pandemic playlist” that makes us laugh and gets our bodies moving.
+It’s silly, but in these busy dance moments, I’m not thinking about what is happening around me and I’m truly happy.
 Very out of breath since I am nearing my third trimester, but happy.

-So I try to remain calm, because honestly, I can't think of any other way to deal with this scary and uncertain time.
-I hope that this Summer we will find time for the beach and the sun and this baby will be born into a world that has the chance to remember, after so much uncertainty and pain, how beautiful it is.
+So, I try to remain calm, because honestly, I can’t think of any other way to deal with this scary and uncertain time.
+I hope that this summer we will get time for the beach and the sun and this baby will be born into a world that has the chance to remember, after so much uncertainty and pain, how beautiful it is.
 And while today I feel calm, tomorrow I might not.
-And that is okay, too.
-I've got music, my journal, and a new baby to look forward to.
+And that is OK, too.
+I’ve got music, my journal, and a new baby to look forward to.
 And I can only control what I do.